-The heraldic term for a charge usually (but not invariably) in the form of a curved or wavy X, and meant to
+The alternative heraldic terms for a charge usually (but not invariably) in the form of a curved or wavy X, and meant to

 represent a mill bearing – a fer de moline, millrine, mill-ink or mill-irons (see also ‘millstone’).